livejs/dotjs2016/README.md

 * Floor plan of the conf venue & after party
 * Size of the stage for talk & after party
 * Can the lights (that point to the stage) be turned off?
+* Can the lights in the room be controlled via DMX512?

 ### Technical